liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/02-document-repository.markdown

 clustered CMIS repository by the administrator without having to mount it through the UI.
 The CMIS store allows you to do just that.

-+$$$

-**Note:** CMIS Store is not suitable for production use and is deprecated as of Liferay Portal CE 7.0 and Liferay DXP.
-Because it can have performance issues with large repositories, it's recommended that you use one of the other configurations listed above, such as Advanced File System Store, to store your Documents and Media files.
-This deprecation does not affect the use of external repositories.
-You can still [connect to external repositories](/discover/portal/-/knowledge_base/7-0/using-external-repositories) using CMIS.
+| **Note:** CMIS Store is not suitable for production use and is deprecated as of

-$$$
+| Liferay Portal CE 7.0 and Liferay DXP.
+Because it can have performance issues
+| with large repositories, it's recommended that you use one of the other
+| configurations listed above, such as Advanced File System Store, to store your
+| Documents and Media files.
+This deprecation does not affect the use of external
+| repositories.
+You can still [connect to external repositories](/docs/7-0/user/-/knowledge_base/u/using-external-repositories)
+| using CMIS.

-If you wish to use the CMIS store, follow the instructions [here](/discover/deployment/-/knowledge_base/7-0/document-repository-configuration#cmis) to set it up.
+If you wish to use the CMIS store, follow the instructions [here](/docs/7-0/deploy/-/knowledge_base/d/document-repository-configuration#cmis) to set it up.
 The @product@ repository is connected to CMIS via the CMIS store.
 As long as all nodes are pointing to your CMIS repository, everything in your
 @product@ cluster should be fine, as the CMIS protocol prevents multiple simultaneous file access from causing data corruption.

-## Using the JCR Store [](id=using-the-jcr-store)
+## Using the JCR Store

 @product@ supports as a store the Java Content Repository standard.
 Under the hood, @product@ uses Jackrabbit, a project from Apache, as its JSR-170